FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black left the game=This sentence appears when the Black player leaves the game either by aborting or by being absent for too long.
 It can found in the right hand-side box in a game, the list of games on the profile and also the left hand-side box in a game.

-Share this URL to let spectators see the game=The title text (what you see when you hover the mouse over) of the link just below the board which you can send to people so they can watch the game.
+Share this URL to let spectators see the game=The mouseover text of the link just below the board which you can send to people so they can watch the game.

 You are viewing this game as a spectator=This appears in the top left box when you watch a game that is currently playing as a spectator.